 - Maybe you’re out of balance with the amount of time you’re spending on field trips, sports activities, church activities, or music/art lessons.

 - Could the reason you’re behind is that you’re too busy juggling other tasks to focus on keeping your homeschooling time from being absorbed by other activities?

 - Or maybe the household or school materials are too unorganized.
-You know – you’re ready to do math but he can’t find his math book.
+You know – you’re ready to do math but who knows where that math book is?

-Take an honest look at your first semester and write a list of things that are keep you from getting school done as you’d like.
+Take an honest look at your last semester and write a list of things that are keeping you from getting school done as you’d like.
 Be specific.